 This simple sourdough bread recipe is essentially a beginners guide to baking sourdough bread.
 If you don’t have a sourdough starter ready to bake, see my simple sourdough starter recipe to learn how to feed a starter over a course of a week to get to this point.

-If you already have a sourdough starter that’s ready to bake, then read on.
+If you have been gifted with sourdough starter that’s ready to bake, then read on.
 You should find that this simple sourdough bread recipe proves to be the best way to test out your own sourdough starter.
 While making sourdough bread this way does take time, it requires very little effort – and no real kneading.

 Simple Sourdough Bread Recipe – Beginners Guide to Baking Sourdough Bread